 Any questions or concerns please contact us.

 You’ve likely seen photos of the incredible Western Brook Pond fjord before.
-If you watched our Newfoundland episode of Far And Wide you saw Jacob Hoggard perched above the incredible body of water and towering cliffs.
 Maybe you even asked yourself how you could hike the view for yourself.

 The truth is, this view doesn’t have a road to the top.
 No buses in, no gondolas up, no convenient photo perches or glossy pamphlets.
 The only way to get to this beautiful location is via a hike that requires an advanced fitness level.
 But, the fact that there are obstacles to getting there makes this view and hike all the more unique.